emwap/stream-paper/paper.md

 data Stream a = forall s .
 Stream (s -> (a,s)) s
 ~~~

-The functional representation above has the advantage of being very
+The representation is expressive and can be compiled into efficient
-expressive and can be compiled into efficient code by means of fusion.
+code by means of fusion.

 Some application of streams, such as digital filters, rely on having a
 buffer containing previous elements of the stream.